KenKundert/why-invest-in-bitcoin/README.rst

 What this shows is that one must really consider inflation when looking at long-term expected returns in the market.
-The true returns are considerably less that what are generally advertized, which of course if very important to understand when planning for the long term.
+The true returns are considerably less that what are generally advertised, which of course if very important to understand when planning for the long term.
+These returns also come with substantial volatility, which can be hugely problematic.
+Imagine investing a substantial amount of money in 1927 for a planned retirement in 1980 only to find that after 50 years it only has one fifth the value in real terms of what you originally invested.